lijjinn/CSPC455_project2/README.md

-User Guide: Real-Time DM Chat Application
+### User Guide: Real-Time Chat Application

-## Overview
+Overview:
 Welcome to the Real-Time DM Chat Application!
 This secure messaging platform allows you to connect directly with other users through private conversations.
 The app features secure message exchange, encrypted file uploads, and a user-friendly interface.

 ## Features